Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 functions not included in the standard but deemed useful for array-consuming libraries.

-We chose to vendor these now much more mature libraries, to avoid the complexity of conditionally handling optional dependencies throughout the codebase.
-This approach also follows precedent, as also SciPy vendors these packages.
+We chose to vendor these now much more mature libraries in order to avoid the complexity of conditionally handling optional dependencies throughout the codebase.
+This approach also follows precedent, as SciPy also vendors these packages.

 ### Array libraries supported

-Scikit-learn currently supports CuPy ndarrays, PyTorch tensors (testing against all devices; 'cpu', 'cuda', 'mps' and 'xpu') and NumPy arrays.
+Scikit-learn currently supports CuPy ndarrays, PyTorch tensors (testing against all devices: 'cpu', 'cuda', 'mps' and 'xpu') and NumPy arrays.
 JAX support is also on the horizon.
 The main focus of this work is addressing in-place mutations in the codebase.
 Follow
 [PR #29647](https://github.com/scikit-learn/scikit-learn/pull/29647) for